 Come to (cheese-loving) Mama, Cauliflower Gratin!

 I scrolled past this post from @Tragicallyhere on Instagram the other day and sauv blanc almost came shooting out of my nose.
 Listen, I GET IT.
 Cauliflower isn’t the end-all, be-all magic swap for anything carbilicious and good in your life, but Cauliflower Gratin is an actual, delicious dish that you must try.
 Trust me, this “mock and cheese” is totally craveable, and as easy as can be.

 Boiled cauliflower is drizzled with an easy, 5 minute homemade cheese sauce then, say it with me, baked until golden brown and bubbly.
 You got it!
 It’s the perfect thing to serve with a holiday dinner or simply anytime you need a side that everyone in the family will love.
 Cheese tends to hold that kind of power.

 Although I am not advertising Cauliflower Gratin as “healthy”, it’s a healthIER swap for mac and cheese if your family can’t get enough.
 They still get that gooey, cheesy texture and flavor, plus all the goodness that comes along with eating cruciferous cauliflower.
 Balance, right?

 Start by cutting 1 large head cauliflower into large florets – you’ll need roughy 7 cups of florets.
 Add the cauliflower to a large pot of salted boiling water then boil until crisp-tender, 3-4 minutes, leaning on the crisp side side as they’ll bake for an additional 30-35 minutes.
 Drain the cauliflower then set aside.

-Meanwhile, melt 3 Tablespoons butter in a small saucepan over medium heat then add 3 Tablespoons gluten-free flour and whisk for 1 minute.
-I used King Arthur’s gluten-free flour.
-You can use whatever you have on hand but be sure it’s a smooth, non-gritty gluten-free flour.
-I grind my own brown rice flour for example, and it can be on the gritty side making it fine to bread foods with, but not so great when trying to achieve a smooth cheese sauce.
-Ya feel me?
+Meanwhile, melt butter in a small saucepan over medium heat then add gluten-free flour and whisk for 1 minute.
+I use King Arthur’s gluten-free flour, but you can use whatever all-purpose/1-to-1 gluten free baking flour blend you have on hand.
 If you don’t need to eat gluten-free, AP flour is just fine.